Conics, Twistors, and anti-self-dual tri-K\"ahler metrics: Conics in from lines in

 The triangle $T_{(\alpha, \beta, \gamma)}$ is tangent to ${\mathcal B}$ at three points corresponding to quadratics $(z-\alpha)^2, (z-\beta)^2$ and $(z-\gamma)^2$.
 Connect each point of tangency with the opposite vertex of the triangle by a line, i. e. $(z-\alpha)^2$ connects to $(z-\beta)(z-\gamma)$ etc. The limiting case of the Brianchon's theorem\footnote{Brianchon's theorem is a converse to Pascal's theorem in projective geometry.
 It states that principal diagonals of a hexagon circumscribed around a conic section meet at a single point.
 In the limiting case one edge of the hexagon degenerates to a point, and the opposite three edges degenerate to a segment of a line.
 In this limit the hexagon becomes a triangle.} implies that the resulting three lines intersect at one point.
-In case if the conic ${\mathcal B}$ was a circle, $Q(p)$ would be the the Gergonne point of the triangle $T_{(\alpha, \beta, \gamma)}$.
-We shall call $Q(p)$ the Gergonne point regardless on the projective representation of ${\mathcal B}$. \begin{lemma} The Gergonne point is the image of $p$ under the map (\ref{map}). \end{lemma}
+If the conic ${\mathcal B}$ were a circle, $Q(p)$ would be the Gergonne point of the triangle $T_{(\alpha, \beta, \gamma)}$.
+We shall call $Q(p)$ the Gergonne point in general.

-{\bf Proof.} At some level this is `obvious', as there is no other point in $\CP^2$ singled out by this construction.
+The map (\ref{map}) singles out a point in $\CP^2$, and the following Lemma shows that this is the Gergonne point of the triangle $T_{(\alpha, \beta, \gamma)}$. \begin{lemma} The Gergonne point is the image of $p$ under the map (\ref{map}). \end{lemma}